S3-working-group/s3-practical-guide/src/organizational-structure/double-linked-hierarchy.md

 ### A pattern for bringing equivalence to governance in a typical organizational hierarchy.

 * power in governance decision making rests with self-governing circles (not individuals)
-* circles select a member to represent their interests in governance decision making in the next higher (superset) circle
+* circles select a member to represent their interests in governance decision making in the next higher circle, and vice versa
 * functional hierarchy is still possible if valuable